 - 1. In the absence of the chairperson, the vice-chairperson shall preside at the meetings. - 2.
-The vice-chairperson shall assist the chairperson in carrying out his/her duties, at the discretion of the chairperson, and is responsible for managing the Flower Fund.
+The vice-chairperson shall assist the chairperson in carrying out his/her duties, at the discretion of the chairperson, and is responsible for managing the Flower Fund as well as notifying former / retired Trumbull Campus colleagues (whose contact information is known) about campus news that s/he deems significant, e.g., recent retirements.